 By their nature, forward-looking statements require management to make assumptions and are subject to important known and unknown risks and uncertainties, which may cause our actual results in future periods to differ materially from forecast results set forth in forward-looking statements.
 While management considers these assumptions to be reasonable and appropriate based on information currently available, there is risk that they may not be accurate.
-The assumptions underlying the forward-looking statements made in this Circular include the following material assumptions: growth of the business aviation market and the Corporation's share of such market; proper identification and continued management of recurring cost saving; optimization of our real estate portfolio; and access to working capital facilities on market terms.
-For additional information, including with respect to other assumptions underlying the forward-looking statements-Assumptions section in the management's discussion and analysis of the Corporation's financial report for the fiscal year ended December 31, 2023, which may be viewed on SEDAR+ at www.sedarplus.ca ("2023 MD&A").
-Given the impact of the changing circumstances surrounding new or continuing global health, geopolitical and military events, and the related response from the Corporation, governments (federal, provincial and municipal, both domestic, foreign and multinational inter-governmental organizations), regulatory authorities, businesses, suppliers, customers, counterparties and third-party service providers, there is an inherently higher degree of uncertainty associated with the Corporation's assumptions.
+The assumptions underlying the forwardlooking statements made in this Circular include the following: alignment of production rates to market demand, including the supply base supporting our product development and production rates in a commercially acceptable and timely manner; deployment and execution of growth strategies, including our Services and Support, Pre-owned and Defense businesses; and mitigation of international trade disputes and protection measures (including tariffs) or changes to existing trade agreements.
+For additional information about these and other assumptions underlying the forward-looking statements made in this Circular, refer to the Forward-looking statements - Assumptions section in the management's discussion and analysis of the Corporation's financial report for the fiscal year ended December 31, 2024, which may be viewed on SEDAR+ at www.sedarplus.ca ("2024 MD&A").
+Given the impact of the changing circumstances surrounding new or continuing global health, geopolitical and military events, and new or threatened international protectionist trade policies or measures, as well as the related response from the Corporation, governments (federal, provincial and municipal, both domestic, foreign and multinational inter-governmental organizations), regulatory authorities, businesses, suppliers, customers, counterparties and third-party service providers, there is an inherently higher degree of uncertainty associated with the Corporation's assumptions.